resources

 What We Don’t Talk About When We Talk About Fat — love everything from Aubrey.
 Check her out here.

 Intuitive Eating — not a diet book.
-F*ck diets!
+If you haven’t already guessed, fuck diets!

 Weight & Healthcare Newsletter — great weekly-ish newsletter.